micmic210/booking-app/README.md

 The Ramen Bar website incorporates code from Code Institute’s Blog project, particularly for the structure and Bootstrap styling of the blog section.
 These elements were adapted and customized to align with the design and functionality needs of the site, ensuring a seamless and engaging user experience.

 ### Content

+You can refer to the following YouTube tutorials to gain insights into building a Django reservation system:

+- [Django Reservation System Tutorial (YouTube)](https://www.youtube.com/watch?v=Zu-cAgp7Hzw): This tutorial provides a step-by-step guide to creating a reservation system using Django.
+It covers essential concepts, including setting up models, views, and templates for managing reservations effectively.

+- [Django Reservation System Guide (YouTube)](https://www.youtube.com/watch?app=desktop&v=U8qqkJXLoRQ&t=11s): This video demonstrates how to build and customize a Django-based reservation system, focusing on user-friendly design and backend functionality.

+These resources are helpful for beginners and developers looking to enhance their Django project skills.

 ### Media